 - Rehabilitation services

 In the worst cases of nursing home neglect, your loved one may not be able to recover from the physical toll of prolonged inadequate care.
 If a nursing home’s negligence led to your loved one’s death, you need to talk to DeMayo Law Offices about filing a wrongful death claim against the facility.
 This type of claim will help you seek additional compensation after this devastating loss.

 Contact a North Carolina Nursing Home Negligence Attorney

 If a loved one is experiencing nursing home neglect, you need to take action as quickly as possible.
-Your loved one may not be able or willing to speak out against this neglect on your own, but you can take steps to end this unacceptable treatment.
+Your loved one may not be able or willing to speak out against this neglect on their own, but you can take steps to end this unacceptable treatment.